zaphosting/docs/docs/vserver-windows-supabase.md

 ---
 id: vserver-windows-supabase
 title: "VPS: Setup Supabase on Windows"
-description: Information on how to setup Supabase on your Windows VPS from ZAP-Hosting - ZAP-Hosting.com documentation
+description: Information on how to setup Supabase on your Windows VPS from ZAP-Hosting
 sidebar_label: Install Supabase
 services:
   - vserver